Incident Response Planning for Small Businesses: What You Need to Know

 Train employees: Employees are often the first line of defense against security incidents, so it is important to train them on how to recognize and respond to potential incidents.
 This can include providing regular security awareness training and conducting phishing simulations.

-By following these best practices, small businesses can create and implement an effective incident response plan that will help them to minimize the impact of a security incident and protect their critical assets.
+create and implement an effective incident response plan that will help them to

 Avoiding mistakes while writing the Incident response plan

-It is really hard to get it right if you don’t have the right people in the room, and can’t see the whole picture, so its important to start on the right foot when creatin the incident response plan, below are some pitfalls to avoid.
+right people in the room, and can’t see the whole picture, so its important to

 1. Involving key stakeholders 🡆 Get the right people in the room.